revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- AWS stands for Amazon Web Services.
-It is an Amazon product which is used to manage distributed IT infrastructure.
+- AWS stands for Amazon Web Services.It is an Amazon product which is used to manage distributed IT infrastructure.
  It provides different services such as
     - infrastructure as a service
     - platform as a service